Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Necromancer.md

 **Miss:** Half damage, and each mook in the mob that drops becomes a skeleton mook under your control until the end of the battle.

-5th level spell: 7d12 damage.
+5th level spell: `dice: 7d12` damage.

 7th level spell: `dice: 2d6*10` damage.